 When you work alongside our OSHA defense attorneys, you will benefit from top-tier OSHA defense against citations and complaints.
 We’ve successfully defended contractors against serious, repeat, and willful violations, and can even provide third-party site audit services to help you avoid future run-ins with OSHA.

-In this editorial, an OSHA defense attorney from Cotney Construction Law will discuss a myriad of important OSHA facts that all contractors should know.
+In this editorial, an OSHA defense attorney from Cotney Attorneys & Consultants will discuss a myriad of important OSHA facts that all contractors should know.
 OSHA can appear at any time without prior notice to perform an inspection, so it’s imperative that you are prepared at all times to avoid a costly citation.

 How Effective Is OSHA?

 It’s not hard to gauge OSHA’s overall effectiveness since its formation in 1970.
 Back then, an average of 38 workers died on the job each and every day.
 As of 2017, this number has decreased to an average of about 14 deaths per day according to the Bureau of Labor Statistics.
 While there is still substantial work to be done before we create a completely fatality-free workforce, this drastic dip in worker fatalities is indicative of a concentrated effort by OSHA to curb unsafe workplace practices.
 OSHA can be a frustrating entity to deal with, but in the grand scheme of things, they are an important organization whose ultimate goal aligns closely with the needs of contractors — a full, healthy workforce that can help reduce operational costs, speed up project delivery, and grow the industry.
 Of course, when you do butt heads with OSHA, our OSHA defense lawyers are standing by to assist you.